 Step 19 - Adding the MOSFET module

-- Place the MOSFET module on the top left side of your breadboard. - Use 3 male to male jumper wires to plug the MOSFET module into the ESP32S as pictured in the diagrams here.
+- Place the MOSFET module on the top left side of your breadboard. - Use 3 male to male jumper wires to plug the MOSFET module into the ESP32S as pictured.

-Step 20 - Adding the solenoid
+Step 20 - Adding the fan